-On August 29th, the risk level for West Nile Virus (WNV) in Newton was raised to “Moderate.”
-The risk level for Eastern Equine Encephalitis (EEE or “Triple E”) remains as “remote” in Newton and most of its surrounding towns.
-However the EEE risk level in Weston is “low”.
+The risk level for Eastern Equine Encephalitis (EEE or “Triple E”) remains as “remote” in Newton and most cities and town towns to the east.
+However the EEE risk level in Weston to the west of Newton is “low”.
+As of September 10th Framingham, Lincoln, and Wayland (further west from Newton) are considered at “moderate” risk of EEE.

 Eastern Equine Encephalitis (EEE or “Triple E”) and West Nile Virus (WNV) are both mosquito-borne diseases that the Massachusetts Department of Public Health (DPH) says “can cause illness ranging from a mild fever to more serious disease like encephalitis or meningitis.”